 Missing data will narrow your population.
 Plus, there is a real chance that there are shared similarities between the people whose data is missing.
 For instance, if one department still uses an outdated performance management system which omits certain questions, it would mean that you’d lack data of all the people working in that department.
 This can seriously skew your results towards the other departments and threaten the generalizability of the results.

 This is a practical checklist with six steps for data cleaning:

 - Check data labels across multiple fields and merged datasets and see if all the data matches.

 - Check for numerical outliers.

 - Define valid data output and remove all invalid data values.

 Some people hold more than one positions.
 Systems often create separate records for each position.
-These people thus they end up having multiple records in one database.
+These people thus end up having multiple records in a single database.
 Depending on the situation, these records may be condensed.

 When missing values are over-represented in specific parts of the organization, they may skew your results.
 We saw this in the previous example.

 In addition, an analysis with too many missing values (i.e. insufficient data) runs the risk of becoming inaccurate.
 This also impacts the generalizability of your results.

 Calculate the descriptive statistics and the values of the quantiles.
 These enable you to calculate potential outliers.
 The minimum and maximum values are a good starting point.